If you love the outdoors, being stuck inside can feel like one of the worst fates imaginable.

 Check and clean your outdoor gear

-- Clean your sleeping bag – Keeping a sleeping bag clean helps to maintain its loft and overall performance.
+• Clean your sleeping bag – Keeping a sleeping bag clean helps to maintain its loft and overall performance.
 Spot washing is easiest with a toothbrush and mild soap.
-For a real wash, follow MEC’s instructions here
+For a real wash, follow MEC’s instructions on this page.

 Make your own trail food